ton-connect/sdk/README.md

 - [API documentation](https://ton-connect.github.io/sdk/modules/_tonconnect_ui.html)

-This package is work in progress right now.
 TonConnect UI is a UI kit for TonConnect SDK.
 Use it to connect your app to TON wallets via TonConnect protocol.
 It allows you to integrate TonConnect to your app easier using our UI elements such as "connect wallet button", "select wallet dialog" and confirmation modals.